cp-algorithms/cp-algorithms/src/graph/euler_path.md

 First, check if there is a Eulerian path.
 Then we find all simple cycles and combine them into one - this will be the Eulerian cycle.
 If the graph is such that the Eulerian path is not a cycle, then add the missing edge, find the Eulerian cycle, then remove the extra edge.

 To check if there is a Eulerian path, use the following theorem.
 A Eulerian cycle exists if and only if the degrees of all vertices are even.
-A Eulerian path exists if and only if the number of vertices with odd degrees is two (or zero, in the case of the existence of a Euleria cycle).
+A Eulerian path exists if and only if the number of vertices with odd degrees is two (or zero, in the case of the existence of a Eulerian cycle).

 In addition, of course, the graph must be sufficiently connected (i.e., if you remove all isolated vertices from it, you should get a connected graph).